Green-DataX/Green-DataX/README.md

-# 👋 Hi, I’m Hamza Slama (@Green-DataX)
+# 👋 Hi, I’m Hamza (@Green-DataX)
 ### About Me
-- 🌍 Data Analyst Engineer, passionate about leveraging data science and analytics to drive sustainable energy solutions.
+- 🌍 Data Analyst Engineer, passionate about leveraging data science to drive sustainable energy solutions.
-- 💼 Experienced in working with wind turbine (éolien) and photovoltaic (PV) data to generate insights and optimize systems.
+- 💼 Experienced in working with wind turbine and photovoltaic data to generate insights and optimize systems.
-- ⚡ My expertise lies in analyzing SCADA data, building predictive models, and developing dashboards for renewable energy systems.
 ### 👀 Interests
 - Data Science & Analytics 📊
 - Renewable Energy 🌞💨